Major in medical laboratory science

 Our curriculum focuses on the standard medical laboratory disciplines of clinical chemistry, hematology, urinalysis, microbiology, immunology, and blood banking.
 Our program will also help prepare you for medical school and other professional and graduate programs of study.

-- Practicum: fulfill one semester of a senior-year practicum in area clinical settings
+- Practicum: fulfill one semester of a senior-year practicum in one of our affiliated hospitals

 - Technology: learn to use state-of-the-art equipment including spectrophotometers, computer controlled semi-automated chemistry analyzers, urinalysis instruments, hematology cell counters, and rapid microorganism identification instruments